 Following Maasoumi and Racine (2002), we use kernel density estimator for the density of marginal and joint distributions of actual and predicted returns.
-The kernel function is the second order Gaussian kernel.
-The bandwidth is selected via likelihood cross-validation.
+The kernel function is the second order Gaussian kernel, where the bandwidth is selected via likelihood cross-validation.
 To calculate the critical values, we bootstrap the statistic under the null of independence.

-First, we perform the test for nonparametric dependence for the Fed model with Taylor rule model.
-Then, we compare it with results for the original Fed model that includes only long term yield in equation
+First, we perform the test for nonparametric dependence for the Fed model with Taylor rule model with and without interest rate smoothing.
+To determine whether the Taylor rule fundamentals contain more predictive information for the actual stock returns, we repeat the nonparametric tests for the original Fed model and the constant return model and compare the results.

-&lt;sup>12 These first forecast dates correspond exactly to P/R ratios of 2, 1.4, 1, 0.8, and 0.6.
+12 These first forecast dates correspond exactly to P/R ratios of 2, 1.4, 1, 0.8, and 0.6.